-19. The subprojects having potential to emit air pollutants into the atmosphere have to obtain (CTE under Section 21 of the Air (Prevention and Control of Pollution) Act, 1981 from Meghalaya State Pollution Control Board before starting implementation and CTO before commissioning the project.
+- 14. The subprojects having potential to emit air pollutants into the atmosphere have to obtain (CTE under Section 21 of the Air (Prevention and Control of Pollution) Act, 1981 from Meghalaya State Pollution Control Board before starting implementation and CTO before commissioning the project.
 The occupier of the project/facility has the responsibility to adopt necessary air pollution control measures for abating air pollution.
-If stone crushers, generators and other air pollution sources are to be established as part of the subproject, they will fall under the purview of the Air Act.

-20. CFE is not required for the components proposed in Tranche II of this subproject.
+If stone crushers, generators and other air pollution sources are to be established as part of the subproject, they will fall under the purview of the Air Act. - 15.
+CFE is not required for the components proposed in this subproject.
+Contractor will be required to obtain CFE if generators and other potential air-polluting equipment will be used on-site.